Hi all and welcome to another blog post on ADF Naming Conventions.

 We may have different task flows types, each one built to address one purpose.
-For these cases we added a constant to the name in order to easily recognize their purpose/target.
-Next table presents the Types and Target Names:
+For these cases we added a constant to the name to easily recognize their purpose/target.
+The table below lists the Types and Target Names:

 |Type||Task Flow Target Name|

 |Task Flow to filter data||<TASK_FLOW_CAMEL_CASE> + Filter + TF|

 |Task Flow to perform actions on data||<TASK_FLOW_CAMEL_CASE> + Action + TF|

 |Task Flow to list data||<TASK_FLOW_CAMEL_CASE> + List + TF|

 |Task Flow to detail data||<TASK_FLOW_CAMEL_CASE> + Detail + TF|